python/pyperformance/doc/usage.rst

 pyperformance actions::

-    compile        Compile, install and benchmark CPython
+    compile             Compile and install CPython and run benchmarks on installed Python
-    compile_all    Compile, install and benchmark multiple branches and revisions of CPython upload         Upload JSON file
+    compile_all         Compile and install CPython and run benchmarks on installed Python on all branches and revisions of CONFIG_FILE
+    upload              Upload JSON results to a Codespeed website

 All these commands require a configuration file.